defoebrand/Health-Tracker/README.md

 ### To Use The API
+To Gather Data:
 Replace any words that begin as `:` with your search criteria.
 For example, to get all users who are 33 years old, use
 `GET /age/33`

-`- GET / ` will retrieve all users registered with this app
+`- GET / ` Retrieve all Users.

-`- GET /age/:age ` will retrieve all users that match the given age
+`- GET /age/:age ` Retrieve all Users That Match Search Parameters.

-`- GET /sex/:sex' `  will retrieve all users that match the given sex
+`- GET /sex/:sex' `  Retrieve all Users That Match Search Parameters.
 Sex options are `XX` or `XY`

-`- GET /ethnicity/:ethnicity ` will retrieve all users that match the given ethnicity
+`- GET /ethnicity/:ethnicity ` Retrieve all Users That Match Search Parameters.
 Ethnicity options are as follows:
 -   `European`
 -   `Central & South Asian`